ceciliacase/money-coach-website/_posts/2019-01-02-Yearly-Review.md

 - And if I haven't achieved that, have a part-time in a related field to continue growing and expanding professionally.
 - Stay debt-free!
 - Contribute to my retirement funds
-- Have a retirement portfolio worth $xxx,000.
+- Have a retirement portfolio worth $xyz.
 [Author note: I have removed the amounts for this goal, but I'll talk about whether or not I have achieved it, and how it worked for me]

 So how does this list compare to where I stand right now?